turingschool/mod-0-curriculum/session2/index.md

 <div class="toggle-show">
   Done?
 Click here to reveal.
   <div class="hidden">
-    <p><strong>Integer:</strong> An integer is a whole number (not a fraction) that can be positive, negative, or zero.
+    <p><strong><span class="vocab">Integer</span>:</strong> An integer is a whole number (not a fraction) that can be positive, negative, or zero.
 Therefore, the numbers 10, 0, -25, and 5,148 are all integers.
 Unlike floating point numbers, integers cannot have decimal places.</p>
-    <p><strong>Float:</strong> As the name implies, floating point numbers are numbers that contain floating decimal points.
+    <p><strong><span class="vocab">Float</span>:</strong> As the name implies, floating point numbers are numbers that contain floating decimal points.
 For example, the numbers 5.5, 0.001, and -2,345.6789 are floating point numbers.
 Numbers that do not have decimal places are called integers.</p>
   </div>
 </div>